 \subsection{Interpolation with neural networks}

 Neural networks are highly flexible mathematical tools that are capable of learning complex relationships in high-dimensional spaces \citep{Goodfellow2016}.
 For our purposes, we need a neural network that takes a vector as an input (the EMRI parameters) and produces a scalar output (the SNR estimate).
 We opt for the multilayer perceptron (MLP) algorithm \citep{Hastie01} as it fits this specification.
 MLPs are fast and capable of high accuracy, satisfying our requirements well.
 The design and training of this MLP are discussed in Appendix~\ref{sec:nn_design}.
-The trained network achieves two orders of magnitude of improvement in accuracy compared to other interpolation approaches, as shown in Figure \ref{fig:interps}; the majority of the test data is predicted to percent-level accuracy.
+The trained network achieves two orders of magnitude of improvement in accuracy compared to other interpolation approaches, as shown in Figure \ref{fig:interps}; the majority of the test data are predicted to percent-level accuracy.
 This network is capable of producing $10^5$ SNR estimates in $< 0.1~\mathrm{s}$, which is six orders of magnitude faster than calculating the SNR directly.

-As the MLP was trained with an L1 loss function, which minimises the absolute difference between the prediction and truth \citep{Goodfellow2016}, it does not perform as well for $\rho_\mathrm{opt} \ll 1$.
+As the MLP was trained with an L1 loss function, which minimises the absolute difference between the prediction and truth \citep{Goodfellow2016}, it does not perform as well in terms of fractional error for $\rho_\mathrm{opt} \ll 1$.
 This manifests as a larger upper tail in the relative CDF.
 However, this does not translate to a reduction in performance, as these signals are too weak to be detectable across the majority of the luminosity distance distribution.
-If adequate performance across all SNR scales is required, this may be achieved with the appropriate choice of loss function or by training on the log of the SNR.
-By choosing the L1 loss function, we prioritise the regions of parameter space corresponding to larger SNRs in the dataset (at the fiducial luminosity distance of $1~\mathrm{Gpc}$).
+If adequate performance across all SNR scales is required, this may be achieved with the appropriate choice of loss function, for instance by training on the log of the SNR.
+By choosing not to train on log SNRs, we prioritise the regions of parameter space corresponding to larger SNRs in the data set (at the fiducial luminosity distance of $1~\mathrm{Gpc}$).
 As these SNRs will be pushed towards the detection threshold at larger distances, and the majority of our luminosity distance distribution is above $1~\mathrm{Gpc}$, estimating these larger SNRs well has the greatest impact on accurate detectability estimates.